openiddict/openiddict-core/samples/README.md

     dotnet restore
     dotnet run --server.urls="http://localhost:54540"

-In a second command prompt, start the Mvc Server Sample
+In a second command prompt, start the Mvc Server Sample.

     cd /samples/Mvc.Server
     dotnet restore`
     dotnet run --server.urls="http://localhost:53507"

+For the server to work, you will need either to install SQL Server Express or to use the ASP.NET Core in memory datastore.